Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Additional results

 \subsection{Ablation studies on token merging}

-We vary the number of LLM input tokens after merging (64, 128, 256, 320).
-Accuracy (C) improves with more tokens, with the largest gain up to 256 (\,+7.38 C over 64; +2.61 B4; +1.57 M; +3.68 R).
-Beyond 256, gains saturate: 320 yields a small accuracy uptick (87.20 vs.\ 86.91) and a negligible ROUGE change (41.73 vs.\ 41.64), while BLEU-4 and METEOR slightly drop.
-Overall, 256 tokens provides the best language metrics (B4/M) with near-peak accuracy, offering the best compute–quality trade-off.
-We set \#Tokens = 256 across our experiments.
+We vary the number of LLM input vision tokens after merging (64, 128, 256, 320).
+Accuracy (C) improves with more tokens, with the largest gain up to 256 (\gain{7.38} C over 64; \gain{2.61} B-4; \gain{1.57} M; \gain{3.68} R).
+Beyond 256, gains saturate: 320 yields a small accuracy uptick (87.20 \vs.\ 86.91) and a negligible ROUGE change (41.73 \vs.\ 41.64), while BLEU-4 and METEOR slightly drop.
+Overall, 256 tokens provides the best language metrics (B-4/M) with near-peak accuracy, offering the best compute–quality trade-off.
+We set token number as 256 across our experiments.